Looking for a Quicken alternative? You’re in the right place.

 Quicken has gained a stellar reputation as trustworthy personal finance software.
 However, with market competition and technological advances, it’s no longer alone in that field.

 There are many viable alternatives that may offer you a better personal finance management experience.
-It’s worth your time to check those alternatives out to see if one might suit you better than Quicken.
+It’s worth your time to check these alternatives to see if one might suit you better than Quicken.